 The democratic process that is used today is long outdated and is easy to corrupt and control.
 It does not serve the people and needs to be replaced with a better way to make decisions on an organization level as well as on a nation level.

 To secure that organizations remains true to their members and can act efficient there is a need for a structure that allows us to share ideas and making fast dissensions as needed without the use of a permanent leading group or a smaller active circle of influential people that can be compromised.
-We need a simple decisions making process where all members will have the time and space to get their voice heard.
+We need a simple decision making process where all members will have the time and space to get their voice heard.
 We need a clear way of delegating responsibilities, track progress and work in teams, and a way to create dynamic and time limited leadership roles that are difficult to corrupt and infiltrate.

-Research show that five people are the optimal group size to carry out actions and make decisions in a fast and efficient way.
+Research show that five to seven people are the optimal group size to carry out actions and make decisions in a fast and efficient way.
 Smaller groups have the problem of not having enough combined knowledge to make the correct decisions.
 Larger groups have the problem of creating a internal hierarchy that induce conflicts and makes it time consuming and difficult to come to a decisions.
-By using a group size of five people each and connect them together in a fractal pattern we can create an optimal way of cooperating in any size organization.
+By using a group size of about six people each and connect them together in a fractal pattern we can create an optimal way of cooperating in any size organization.
 We call this a fractal organization and can be created following these principles.

 2) For every action decided upon in the circle, each circle chooses one of its member with the responsibility to oversee its progress and to report back to the circle.
 We call this a trustee.
 Each action has a limited time and scope.